Last Updated on Jul 7, 2021

 - Delete All Folders or Select App Folder and Drag it to Bin to Delete cache from Mac.
 Also Empty Recycle bin.

-Another app that constantly drains Mac’s battery is geolocation application.
+Another app that constantly drains Mac’s battery is the geolocation application.
 These apps use automatic postponing and unnecessarily burden the battery.

 To change geolocation settings, one needs to: